Impact of momentum-dependent drag coefficient on energy loss of charm and bottom quarks in QGP: Drag and diffusion coefficients

 In order to calculate collisional and radiative energy loss, various methods have been proposed in recent studies.
 In our previous work \cite{Nezhad:2023mvb}, we evaluated and compared three different approaches to calculate collisional energy loss and found that the approach proposed by Braaten and Thoma ( based on the Hard Thermal Loop (HTL) framework \cite{Braaten:1991we}) aligns better with recent experimental data.
 Therefore, we employ the same method for calculating collisional energy loss in our simulations.
 Radiative energy loss is calculated using the reaction operator formalism (DGLV) \cite{Gyulassy:2000fs, Djordjevic:2003zk, Wicks:2005gt} and the generalized dead cone approach \cite{Saraswat:2015yll, Saraswat:2017vuy}. \\

 Figure (\ref{fig: A(p)}) presents the drag coefficient of charm quark for both cases of momentum-dependent coefficients and constant coefficients, at $T=250 \; MeV$.
-As shown in the figure, incorporating the second-order expansion terms in the drag coefficient calculation leads to a significant increase in its value at higher momenta.
+As shown in the figure, incorporating the linear momentum-dependent term in the drag coefficient calculation leads to a significant increase in its value at higher momenta.
 Consequently, greater energy suppression is expected in these regions.
 By comparing the $R_{AA}$ results obtained from the above equation with those derived using constant energy loss coefficients (i.e., only the first term of the expansion), the degree of variation or improvement in the results can be quantified. \\

 \FloatBarrier